Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 ### Create a new Site

-Once the process of provisioning the CM resources, and deploying your code and first items to the XM Cloud environment is done, you need to access the dashboard.
+Once the process of provisioning the CM resources, and deploying your code and first items to the SitecoreAI environment is done, you need to access the dashboard.
 From here you will create your first site.

 For a client project, create an empty site - follow the [Creating a Site](/learn/accelerate/xm-cloud/pre-development/sprint-zero/creating-a-site) recipe for further detail.